-If you would like to step the security up a notch, you can still keep your luggage locked but also tracked all with the one padlock.
+If you would like to step the security up a notch, you can still keep your luggage locked but also tracked all with one padlock.
 The AirBolt lock with its Bluetooth connectivity is perfect for this.
 Use the Android or iOS app to access its many features.
-Airbolt uses crowdsourced location tracking and gives you proximity alerts and logs.
+AirBolt uses crowdsourced location tracking and gives you proximity alerts and logs.
 Did we also say that Airbolt comes with the ability to remove the TSA locking mechanism?
 Now you can carry fewer keys (or none at all) and feel safe that your bags are secure, in any part of the world at any time.
-Travelling abroad or locally has never been easier with the Airbolt.
+Travelling abroad or locally has never been easier with the AirBolt.

 2. Check the fine print of your travel insurance.